 It is therefore of the utmost importance to consume food that is properly cleaned before cooking and then thoroughly cooked.
 Water should also be boiled thoroughly and/or passed through a water decontamination system before being consumed as it ranks on top of the list of dysentery causes.

 Those suffering from the condition need to practice extra concern to ensure that dysentery causing bacteria are not re-introduced into their system.
-In such a situation, a relapse will almost certainly lead to worse symptoms in the patient as their body will be weakened by the initial illness.
+In such a situation, a relapse will almost certainly lead to worse symptoms in the patient as their body will already be weakened by the initial illness.

 Untreated dysentery can lead up to severe dehydration.
 Severe dehydration and electrolyte imbalances can result in shock or coma and may be life-threatening.
-Seek immediate medical care from a professional if you have symptoms of severe dehydration such as lethargy, loss of consciousness, confusion, cold skin, or decreased urine output.
-Seek timely medical care if you develop diarrhea and vomiting and believe you may have been exposed to contaminated water or food.
+Seek immediate medical care from a professional if you have symptoms of severe dehydration such as lethargy, loss of consciousness, confusion, cold skin or decreased urine output.
+Seek timely medical care if you develop diarrhoea and vomiting and believe you may have been exposed to contaminated water or food.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.